blrobin2/blrobin2.github.io/_posts/2024-04-28-death-bed-the-bed-that-eats.md

 letterboxd_url: https://boxd.it/6miwDr
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/pRFMi/detail">Hooptober 5.0 | 27/32 | Inanimate Object Comes Alive</a></b>

 <blockquote><i>Aww shit — I'm being eaten alive</i></blockquote>

 Aubrey Beardsley lives behind a painting condemned to immortality.

 A couple opens the gate to the estate.
 Aubrey is afraid they will wake him.

 When they get inside, they find a four-poster bed.
 The guy pulls the blankets back, lights a candle, and invites her girl into his arms.
 They set out food for a small picnic.